electricimp/mLab/README.md

 For information about getting started with MongoLab and acquiring your MongoLab API key, see the [mLab Data API](http://docs.mlab.com/data-api/) documentation.

-**Note** Although this code is version 1.0.0, it is functionally equivalent to our mongoLab library, which this library replaces.
+**Note** Although this code is version 1.0.0, it is functionally equivalent to version 2.0.0. of our mongoLab library, which this library replaces.

 ## Class Usage